 Take part and congratulate new maintainers in Contributor Summits.

 Encouraging new contributors

-Easy fix items are the best way to attract and mentor new contributors.
+Easy-fix items are the best way to attract and mentor new contributors.
 You should triage incoming issues to mark them with labels such as

 docs. where appropriate.
 Do not fix these trivial non-critical bugs yourself.
 Instead, mentor a person who wants to contribute.

-For some easy fix issues, you could ask the issue reporter whether they want to fix the issue themselves providing the link to a quickstart guide for creating PRs.
+For some easy-fix issues, you could ask the issue reporter whether they want to fix the issue themselves providing the link to a quick start guide for creating PRs.

 Conduct pull request days regularly.
-You could plan PR days, for example, in the last Friday of every month when you and other maintainers go through all open issues and pull requests focusing on old ones, asking people if you can help, and so on.
+You could plan PR days, for example, on the last Friday of every month when you and other maintainers go through all open issues and pull requests focusing on old ones, asking people if you can help, and so on.
 If there are pull requests that look abandoned (for example, there is no response on your help offers since the previous PR day), announce that anyone else interested can complete the pull request.

 Promote active contributors satisfying requirements to maintainers.
-Revise contributors activity regularly.
+Revise contributors’ activity regularly.

 If your collection found new maintainers, announce that fact in the Bullhorn newsletter and during the next Contributor Summit congratulating and thanking them for the work done.
 You can mention all the people promoted since the previous summit.
 Remember to invite the other maintainers to the Summit in advance.

 Welcome the author and thank them for the issue or pull request.